-As of September 30, 2012, FSMP V had \$37.5 million in regulatory capital, but did not yet have any SBA-guaranteed debentures outstanding.
-For the years ended September 30, 2012, 2011 and 2010, the Company recorded interest expense of \$6.4 million, \$4.7 million and \$0.4 million, respectively, related to the SBA-guaranteed debentures.
+For the years ended September 30 2013, 2012 and 2011, the Company recorded interest expense of \$7.1 million, \$6.4 million and \$4.7 million, respectively, related to the SBA-guaranteed debentures of both subsidiaries.

 The SBA restricts the ability of SBICs to repurchase their capital stock.
 SBA regulations also include restrictions on a "change of control" or transfer of an SBIC and require that SBICs invest idle funds in accordance with SBA regulations.
 In addition, the Company's SBIC subsidiaries may also be limited in their ability to make distributions to the Company if they do not have sufficient capital, in accordance with SBA regulations.